prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Annotations to add to each alert.
+<p>annotations defines annotations to add to each alert.
 Only valid for alerting rules.</p>
 </td>
 </tr>